cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 We covered much of the strategy all the way back at the [beginning](#the-kernel-outline), so feel free to take a moment to review.

+### Let's Assume the FA2 People Did the Work
+There are a dozen ways to schedule the async loads.
+You could load a K tile at point A or B in the code, a V tile at C or D, or pipeline a bunch of them altogether.
+We have some heuristics that tell us when to do what, but every decision had to be empiraclly proven at some point.
+You might ask, why did they do the K-tile load here instead of there, and the answer is I'm not sure.
+Either the choice isn't that important to begin with or there was some specific advantage of doing it that way.
+We will assume Dao and his team did the work instead of questioning every decision.
+In practice, you have to test your code even if the theory seems to make sense.
+Feel free to move things around or try your own strategies -- we're just going to go with it as-is to save us the headache.

 ### First Up: Q-Tile and K-Tile Prefetch
 The Q tile remains the same throughout the entire thread block, so it's arguably the one that benefits the least from the async copy.
 We can still overlap a small amount of compute before our main loop.
 At the same time, we can fetch our 0th K-tile to prepare for the immediate $QK^T$ once we hit the main loop.